How sweet it is, when mother Fancy rocks

 And leap at once from the delicious stream.

-We are busy working to bring William Wordsworth's "How sweet it is, when mother Fancy rocks" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "How sweet it is, when mother Fancy rocks" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "How sweet it is, when mother Fancy rocks" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.